jonathannto/geriluh-api/README.md

-# Welcome to the Gerilu Micro-ERP API Repository!
+# Welcome to the Geriluh Micro-ERP API Repository!

-This GitHub repository contains the source code for Gerilu's API, a comprehensive and customizable business management system designed specifically for the needs of small and medium-sized businesses like Lu Caseirinho.
+This GitHub repository contains the source code for Geriluh's API, a comprehensive and customizable business management system designed specifically for the needs of small and medium-sized businesses like Lu Caseirinho.

-## What is Gerilu?
+## What is Geriluh?

-Gerilu stands for "Gerenciamento de Pequenas Empresas Lu Caseirinho" (Portuguese for "Lu Caseirinho Small Business Management").
+Geriluh stands for "Gerenciamento de Pequenas Empresas Lu Caseirinho" (Portuguese for "Lu Caseirinho Small Business Management").
 It is a micro-ERP, a lightweight and focused alternative to traditional, complex enterprise resource planning systems.

 ## Key Features:

-Gerilu offers a powerful suite of features to manage various aspects of your business, including:
+Geriluh offers a powerful suite of features to manage various aspects of your business, including:

 - **Sales and Invoicing:**
   Create quotes, sales orders, invoices, track cash flow, and generate sales reports.
-- **Inventory: **
+- **Inventory:**
   Control product inventory, perform stock ins and outs, set reorder points, and monitor stock levels.
-- **Purchasing: **
+- **Purchasing:**
   Create purchase requisitions, place purchase orders, track product receipts, and manage suppliers.
 - **Finance:**
   Control accounts payable and receivable, perform bank reconciliations, monitor cash flow, and generate financial reports.